RTEMS/rtems-docs/c-user/user_extensions.rst

 DESCRIPTION:

-    This directive creates an extension set.
+    This directive creates an extension set object and initializes it using the specified extension set table.
 The assigned extension set identifier is returned in :c:data:`id`.
 This identifier is used to access the extension set with other user extension manager directives.
 For control and maintenance of the extension set, RTEMS allocates an Extension Set Control Block (ESCB) from the local ESCB free pool and initializes it.
-    The user-specified :c:data:`name` is assigned to the ESCB and may be used to identify the extension set via :ref:`rtems_extension_ident()
+The user-specified :c:data:`name` is assigned to the ESCB and may be used to identify the extension set via
-    <rtems_extension_ident>`.
-The extension set specified by :c:data:`table`
+    :ref:`rtems_extension_ident() <rtems_extension_ident>`.
+The extension set
-    is copied to the ESCB.
+    specified by :c:data:`table` is copied to the ESCB.

 NOTES: